Anupamladdha/VIDEO_TO_SUMMARIZED_TEXT/README.md

     Summarized text:
     Social media has both advantages and disadvantages.
 There are various social media platforms like Facebook, Twitter, WhatsApp, accept all use them to communicate and socialize locally, as well as Global social media has both advantages and disadvantages.
 People have got used to of checking the social media accounts every now, and then they spend a lot of time in checking various post on social media spending.
 I would like to mention advantages of social media.
 Now I would like to talk about the drawbacks of social media.
 Another benefit of social media is that people can showcase their talent.
 Social media is also used to create awareness amongst people.

-FUTURE SCOPE:
-    We wish to host aur project.Also we can replace the text-to-summarization algorithum with a more complex one.We can also use Abstractive Summarization with the help of machine learning models.